Landing craft utility: France

 The Engin de débarquement amphibie rapide (EDA-R) landing catamaran or L-CAT, entered service in January 2011.
 They can carry a main battle tank like other European LCUs but are capable of much higher speeds, up to 30 kn.

 Germany

 Germany has two Barbe-class utility landing craft (Type 520), dating from the mid-1960s, which remain in service under the SEK-M Naval Special Forces' command.
 Five Barbe landing crafts were transferred to Greece at the end of the Cold War.

 India

-India currently has 3 Kumbhir class LCU and 8 Mk IV class LCU.
+India currently has 8 Mk IV class LCU.
 Last MK IV class of LCU was delivered by GRSE in 2020.

 Netherlands

 With the launch of the amphibious transport ship HNLMS Rotterdam in 1998 there was a need for LCUs.
 The Dutch LCUs are similar to the British LCU Mk.10 with the bridge being set to one side allowing for a roll-on roll-off design.
 Until 2005 the Netherlands Marine Corps used the LCU Mark I (NL).

 In 2005 and 2006 the five vessels were modernized to the type Mark II.
 The vessels have been stretched by 9 meters to decrease their draft, which increased their load carrying capacity by 20 tons and allows them to come closer to shore.
 In addition they were fitted with a strengthened bow ramp, and they can now accommodate the Royal Netherlands Army Leopard 2 A6 main battle tank.

 Because of the lengthening of the Mark II, the Rotterdam can take two LCUs (plus three LCVPs) in its dock.
 The dock of Rotterdam's sister ship, HNLMS Johan de Witt, has the capacity to transport two LCUs, but carries four LCVPs in davits.